Rari-Capital/rari-ethereum-pool-contracts/README.md

 ## Testing the contracts

+If you would like to test Enzyme via a real Enzyme Comptroller, set `ENZYME_COMPTROLLER` in `.env.`

 If you are upgrading from `v1.1.0`, set `UPGRADE_FROM_LAST_VERSION=1` to enable upgrading and configure the following:

     UPGRADE_OLD_FUND_CONTROLLER_ADDRESS=0xD9F223A36C2e398B0886F945a7e556B41EF91A3C